Kia XCeed hatchback - Engines, drive & performance

 These might not sound like positive changes for the car’s handling but the XCeed is still good fun.
 What little body lean there is communicates what the car is doing, and the steering feels satisfying and accurate.
 It's more involving and fun to drive than a full SUV, even if it can't quite match the Ford Focus Active for precision.

 Kia XCeed petrol engines

-Measuring 1.6 litres, the CRDi diesel is offered with 114 or 138bhp, serving up 0-62mph acceleration of 11 seconds and 10.2 seconds respectively.
-With top speeds of 118 and 122mph we found the more powerful version to be a relaxed motorway cruiser, with impressive in-gear shove.
+Measuring 1.6 litres, the CRDi diesel boasts mild hybrid technology, serving up 0-62mph acceleration of 10.2 seconds.
+With a top speed of 121mph we found it to be a relaxed motorway cruiser, with impressive in-gear shove.